Skip to main content

 Y (Income) Limit to Growth Debate

-The Limit to Growth debate, started by the Club of Rome in 1972, is based on flawed economics.
+The Limits to Growth debate, started by the Club of Rome in 1972, is based on flawed economics.
 It ultimately sees an end to economic growth and instead espouses embarking on a modern form of communism, which, as the Soviet Union showed, is an abject failure.

 We have no choice but to continue on a capitalist path of progress in the national interest and aim to raise per capita living standards as a result.
-This happens primarily because of access to cheap energy—whether fossil fuels or renewables, even as the latter is preferable to stave off the worst excesses of Climate Change.
+This happens primarily because of access to cheap energy, whether fossil fuels or renewables, even as the latter is preferable to stave off the worst excesses of Climate Change.

 I am not advocating a total lack of free trade, to be clear.
 With trusted nations, this remains a sensible option and can enhance mutual living standards.
 However, in an increasingly hostile world, we must 'wise-up'!